 Yes, with your permission your child may drive to camp.
 Once they arrive they will be instructed to park their car in a designated area and turn the keys into a member of our staff.
 Keys will only be returned at the end of camp.
 We would suggest you establish a clear policy with your child about who may ride with or return home from camp with them.

-We suggest the U.S. Mail, which is delivered daily to campers after lunch.
+We suggest the U.S. Mail, which is delivered daily to campers after lunch each day.
 Other alternatives are UPS and FedEx.
 We do not deliver fax, phone or e-mail messages to campers.
-The only exception is in the case of extreme emergency, in which case you should contact the summer camp office at (843) 768-1337 or the conference center office at (843) 768-0429.
+The only exception is in the case of an extreme emergency, in which case you should contact the summer camp office at (843) 768-1337 or the conference center office at (843) 768-0429.

 Campers should pack clothing that is suitable for playing outside on warm summer’s days, and attire for spending time in the water.
 All campers, staff, and volunteers need to dress in good taste and modest styles.
-Clothes that might be offensive to others, advertise or promote drinking or drug usage are not allowed.
+Clothing that might be offensive to others or advertise or promote drinking or drug usage are not allowed.
 Bathing suits should be those that can be worn for active fun in the water (one pieces for girls).
 We suggest that you label all clothing with the campers name.
 A complete list of informal clothes is available on the Accepted Campers page and a packing list will be mailed with your final letter home, prior to your campers session.